BrianSemiglia/BSVimeoOAuthorization/README.md

 A Vimeo OAuth Objective-C adapter.
 I'm still in the process to organizing things but feel free to have a look.
 Here are some directions to get you started.

-1.First, you'll need to add your Vimeo App 'Callback URL' scheme to your iOS app URL types (https://dev.twitter.com/docs/cards/ios/url-scheme-configuration).
+1.Add your Vimeo App 'Callback URL' scheme to your iOS app URL types (https://dev.twitter.com/docs/cards/ios/url-scheme-configuration).

 2.Present authorization web view.